 - Stir together all ingredients in a medium bowl.

-- Spoon the batter evenly into the muffin cups, filling about 2/3 full.
+- Spoon the batter evenly into the muffin cups, using about ¼ cup batter in each one.

-- Bake for 24-26 minutes or until a cake tester inserted into the center comes out cleanly.
-Let rest in the pan for about 10 minutes, then remove from the pan and let cool on a wire rack.
+- Bake for 20-22 minutes or until a cake tester inserted into the center comes out cleanly.
+Let rest in the pan for a few minutes, then remove from the pan and let cool on a wire rack.

 Notes